-The art and science of persuading people is a must for many types of jobs and activities, from sales and marketing to social activism and politics.
-We all want our words to have weight and for others to take them seriously.
+The art and science of persuading people is a must for many jobs and activities, from sales and marketing to social activism and politics.
+We all want our words to have weight and others to take them seriously.
 Maybe you want to persuade someone that your product is the best for their needs.
-Maybe you’re asking your boss for a raise.
-Or maybe you’re trying to persuade that person you’ve been dreaming about to go out on a date with you.
+Perhaps you’re asking your boss for a raise.
+Or maybe you’re trying to convince that person you’ve been dreaming about to date you.
 Whatever your goals, the art of persuasion is something that all of us can get better at.

-Making your point heard and, better yet, being able to persuade people to adopt your point of view is not a skill that most of us are born with.
-The good news is that the art of persuasion can be learned and perfected with some practice and attention.
+Making your point heard and, better yet, persuading people to adopt your point of view is not a skill that most of us are born with.
+The good news is that persuasion can be learned and perfected with practice and attention.

 Tips for being more persuasive

 Learning to be persuasive is not a skill that most people can pick up overnight.
-It requires time, patience and repetition.
-However, there are a number of things you can do to help you hone your persuasion skills.
+It requires time, patience, and repetition.
+However, there are several things you can do to help you hone your persuasion skills.
 We’ll focus on a few of these…

 1. Exude confidence.

 A confident demeanor draws people in.
-According to a study by the University of Leicester in England, the single biggest behavioral difference between those who are successful at persuasion and those who aren’t is confidence.
+According to a study by the University of Leicester in England, confidence is the single most significant behavioral difference between those who are successful at persuasion and those who aren’t.
 Don Moore of Carnegie Mellon University in Pittsburgh puts it another way.
-He says “Humans prefer cockiness to expertise”.
-Actually, listeners tend to associate confidence with expertise, so the more sure you are of yourself, the more you will be taken seriously.
+He says, “Humans prefer cockiness to expertise.”
+Listeners tend to associate confidence with expertise, so the more sure you are of yourself, the more you will be taken seriously.

-Projecting confidence throughout your entire appeal is vital to the success of your entreaty.
-The good news is that confidence is a skill that you can “fake until you make it”.
-It’s nearly impossible for listeners to distinguish between a person who is acting confident and one who really feels confident.
-Being confident projects the impression that you feel that your plan, proposal or solution is a good idea.
-After all, who would want to buy a product that the salesperson herself doesn’t endorse.
-One caveat about confidence: there’s a fine line between being confident and being arrogant, which is likely to turn your listeners away.
-Make sure that you know where that line is and stay on the confident side of it.
+Projecting confidence throughout your entire appeal is vital to the success of your request.
+It’s nearly impossible for listeners to distinguish between a person acting confident and one feeling confident.
+The good news is that confidence is a skill you can “fake until you make it.”
+Being secure gives you the impression that your plan, proposal, or solution is a good idea.
+After all, who would want to buy a product that the salesperson herself doesn’t endorse?
+One caveat about confidence: there’s a fine line between being confident and arrogant, which will likely turn your listeners away.
+Make sure you know where that line is and stay on the safe side of it.

 2. Stick with logic.

 Logic trumps emotions almost always in the art of persuasion.
 The Conflict Research Consortium at the University of Colorado explains it this way.
-“Persuasion is the process of convincing an opponent to change his or her beliefs and/or behavior through moral or logical argument (rather than force).
+“Persuasion is convincing an opponent to change their beliefs and behavior through moral or logical argument (rather than force).
 When someone is persuaded to do something, they do it because they have come to believe it is the right or best thing to do.”

-In sales, being logical can be showing the customers how a product might help them solve a problem they are having.
+In sales, being logical can show the customers how a product might help them solve a problem.
 In our example of asking for a raise, logic might translate into showing your boss what you’ve done to deserve more money (and how you’ve been making money for her).

-You’ve probably heard the adage, “you become like the five people you spend the most time with”.
-It’s also true that the way people perceive you, your expertise and your trustworthiness is directly correlated to the people you associate with.
-To make yourself more persuasive, take a good look at the people around.
-Are they honest, positive and logical souls?
-Or, are they negative, argumentative and prone to espousing conspiracy theories?
+You’ve probably heard the adage, “you become like the five people you spend the most time with.”
+It’s also true that the way people perceive you, your expertise, and your trustworthiness correlates to the people you associate with.
+To make yourself more persuasive, look at the people around you.
+Are they honest, positive, and logical souls?
+Or are they hostile, argumentative, and prone to espousing conspiracy theories?
 You’ll gain an immediate boost in your authority by choosing more of the former than the latter.

-One of the most effective ways to persuade someone is to show the value in your point of view.
-Translated that means telling them what’s in it for them.
-For example, you might be asking a friend to drive you to the car dealer’s to pick up your car.
-He might be hesitant because he’s tired or has a lot of his own chores on his schedule.
-You might persuade him by telling him you’ll take him out to dinner (or lunch) after you’ve gotten your car.
+One of the most effective ways to persuade someone is to show the value of your point of view.
+Translated, that means telling them what’s in it for them.
+For example, you might ask a friend to drive you to the car dealer to pick up your car.
+He might be hesitant because he’s tired or has many chores on his schedule.
+You might persuade him by telling him you’ll take him to dinner (or lunch) after you’ve got your car.

 5. Remember that words count.

 The art of persuasion depends on choosing your words carefully.
-This isn’t the time to trot out your biggest vocabulary words.
-Neither do you want to use words that are vague, like “good” or “nice”.
-Instead, use words that convey your meaning without seeming to be arrogant or talking down to the other person.
-Some words just carry more weight than others.
+This isn’t the time to trot out your most famous vocabulary words.
+Neither do you want to use vague terms, like “good” or “nice”?
+Instead, use words that convey your meaning without seeming arrogant or talking down to the other person.
+Some words carry more weight than others.
 Copywriters have understood this for more than a century.
-That’s why you see so many ads that use words like “free”,”easy”, “guarantee” and “love”.
-Being an effective communicator, and thus a persuasive person, means choosing your words to best match your audience.
+That’s why you see so many ads that use words like “free,” “easy,” “guarantee,” and “love.”
+Being an effective communicator, and thus a persuasive person means choosing your words to best match your audience.

 6. Use flattery sparingly.

-Almost everyone is susceptible to flattery, so it can be a good (if somewhat cheap) tool to use when you want to persuade someone.
+Almost everyone is susceptible to flattery, so it can be a good (if somewhat cheap) tool when persuading someone.
 You don’t want to be too obvious as this can have the opposite result and make the other person resistant to anything you might ask.
-The best strategy is flatter the other person subtly.
+The best strategy is to flatter the other person subtly.
 Make sure that your comment is related, at least loosely, to your request.
-For example, you don’t want to complement your boss on her new dress and then ask for the afternoon off.
-(Not subtle, even if you really do like her dress.)
+For example, you don’t want to compliment your boss on her new dress and then ask for the afternoon off.
+(Not subtle, even if you do like her dress.)

 7. Give it enough time.

-It’s understandable that you want to know what the other person will say to your request as soon as possible, but hurrying the persuasion process is likely to ensure that the answer will be “no”.
-Rushing through your request or presentation makes it seem that you’re not prepared to listen to the other person’s questions or concerns and are really only thinking about yourself.
+Understandably, you want to know what the other person will say to your request as soon as possible, but hurrying the persuasion process is likely to ensure that the answer will be “no.” Rushing through your request or presentation makes it seem that you’re not prepared to listen to the other person’s questions or concerns and are only thinking about yourself.
 Better to be patient and take time to listen to the other person.

-If the answer is no, make sure that you leave a sufficient amount of time before you ask again.
-And, whatever you do, don’t resort to pleading, begging or grovelling.
-Not only are these behaviors ineffective, but they can be demeaning as well.
+If the answer is no, ensure you leave a sufficient amount of time before you ask again.
+And, whatever you do, don’t resort to pleading, begging, or groveling.
+Not only are these behaviors ineffective, but they can also be demeaning.

 8. Seek that common ground.

 Another great persuasion tool is to get the person you’re trying to persuade to agree with you on something before you attempt to state your case.
-In sales, that might mean asking the prospective customers if he or she thinks that the product is a good value (assuming that it IS a good value) before trying to close the sale.
-Interestingly, the point that you agree on doesn’t even have to be on the same topic that you’re trying to persuade your audience.
-One somewhat dated, but still relevant research study showed people a car ad following a political ad for then, presidential candidate Barack Obama.
+In sales, that might mean asking prospective customers if they think the product is a good value (assuming that it IS a good value) before trying to close the sale.
+Interestingly, the point you agree on doesn’t have to be on the same topic you’re trying to persuade your audience.
+One somewhat dated but relevant research study showed people a car ad following a political ad for then-presidential candidate Barack Obama.
 Another group saw an ad for presidential candidate John McCain before the car ad.
 Republicans tended to respond more favorably to the car ad after the McCain ad, whereas democrats responded more favorably to the car ad after the Obama commercial.

 9. Point out the gap in their argument.

-People don’t like to have holes in their logic pointed out to them.
+People don’t like having holes in their logic pointed out.
 So, you’ll have to tread a little carefully here.
-Still, illuminating the gap between what tell a friend to do and what they might do themselves can be helpful in persuading them.
+Still, illuminating the gap between what they tell a friend to do and what they might do themselves can help persuade them.
 For example, maybe you are offering a food delivery service.
 Younger potential customers might not see the value in the service, even in this pandemic atmosphere.
-They might say they aren’t worried about eating inside at a restaurant, that they don’t need their meals to be delivered to their home.
-However, if you ask them what they would recommend for their parents or their grandparents, it’s likely that a gap of logic will become apparent.
-Many of us are prone to thinking, “do what I say, not what I do”.
+They might say they aren’t worried about eating inside a restaurant and don’t need their meals to be delivered to their home.
+However, if you ask them what they would recommend for their parents or grandparents, a logic gap will likely become apparent.
+Many of us are prone to thinking, “do what I say, not what I do.”
 When that disconnect is brought to their attention (nicely), they will likely be much more likely to see the value in the delivery service.